So, you’ve been offered the job.

 Can you decline a job offer if the salary is too low?

 Yes.
 It’s perfectly acceptable to decline a job offer if the salary is too low—but don’t do it as soon as you get the offer.
-A low salary offer can hurt, and even if you think the number is insultingly low, you don’t want to respond angrily.
+A low salary offer can hurt, so give yourself some time to digest the offer before you respond.
+Even if you think the number is insultingly low, you don’t want to respond angrily.

 Before responding, make sure you know the going rate for the position.
+Consider the type of work, the industry, and the city.
 If you didn’t research this before, you may now find out that the offer wasn’t actually far off the going rate, but that your expectations were off.

-If this is the case, a higher salary may not be possible.
+If this is the case, a salary you would consider good for the position may not be possible.
 (You absolutely can still try.
 More on that later.)

-How to decline the offer if the salary is too low
+How to decline a job offer if the salary is too low

 And obviously, follow any contact instructions contained in the job offer itself.